 The financial report is presented in Australian dollars.
 The Company is a listed public Company, incorporated and operating in Australia and the United States of America.
-The entity's principal activities are the development of magnetic resonance imaging related technology, specifically the provision of image analysis services for use by health care professions.
+The Company's business involves the development and commercialisation of technologies and services for the quantitative analysis of radiological images in a regulated and quality controlled environment.